Local Laws play an important role in helping to improve our neighbourhoods and keep our community safe.

 The purpose of the Council's General Local Law No.1 - 2013 is to provide:

-- Peace, order and good government of the municipality;
+- Peace, order and good governance of the municipality

-- Fair and reasonable use and enjoyment of private land; and
+- Fair and reasonable use and enjoyment of private land

 - Uniform and fair administration of this Local Law.